-Ongoing feedstock to support a resourceefficient circular economy establish Resource Recovery Precincts to drive local recovery options and provide economic, social, and environmental benefits.
+Ongoing feedstock to support a resourceefficient circular economy

+As discussed in Focus Area 1, introducing innovative reprocessing to reduce waste sent to landfills is a key initial step in establishing an efficient and circular economy.
+Councils can establish Resource Recovery Precincts to drive local recovery options and provide economic, social, and environmental benefits.
 However, to develop a local Circular Economy, there must be both an ongoing supply of feedstock and a demand for reprocessed/ refurbished and remanufactured products.
 To create local secondary markets, the provision of sourceseparated collection services needs to increase as well as the local and regional waste infrastructure.